 - Heart patients mostly stayed indoors.
 Avoid taking any medicine on time.

 - Do light exercise at home.
 Eat a balanced diet.

-Air pollution directly affects the digestive system in the form of stomach irritation, appendicitis, and ulcers in women.
-Various researches have found that excessive amount of nitrogen dioxide present in the air causes persistent pain in the stomach and an intestinal disease called Crohn’s, which lasts a lifetime.
+Air pollution directly affects the digestive system in stomach irritation, appendicitis, and ulcers in women.
+In addition, various researches have found that excessive amount of nitrogen dioxide present in the air causes persistent pain in the stomach and an intestinal disease called Crohn’s, which lasts a lifetime.
 Air pollution destroys the good bacteria in the intestines, which reduces the resistance and reduces the digestive capacity.

 How to rescue

 - Eat fresh fruits and vegetables, wash them well, and eat them.

 - Take a probiotic diet.
 Especially eat yogurt.
 Stay away from foul things.

 Various pollutants, dust, smoke, and air enter our blood and cause heavy damage to the kidneys.
 The main function of the kidney is to remove impurities from the blood.
 But when large amounts of pollutants are absorbed into the blood, excessive pressure on the kidney reduces its performance.
 Experts say that polluted air can also increase the risk of chronic kidney disease (CKD).
 This problem bothers people living in densely populated people.